zdu-strong/Technical_Backup/springboot/README.md

     Generators.timeBasedReorderedGenerator().generate().toString()

-## Notes - Accept timezone from javascript, then convert to Time Zone from UTC.
-Time Zone from UTC can be passed as a parameter to database methods.
+## Notes - Accept timezone from javascript, then convert to utc offset.
+UTC offset can be passed as a parameter to database methods.

 javascript: